- Introduction to the Belgic Confession

-Belgic Confession Article 4: "The Canonical Books"
+- Belgic Confession Article 1: "The Only God"

 The Belgic Confession Article 3 was a short and concise statement about "The Written Word of God" with huge implications.
 The next article, Article 4, clarifies what the written Word of God consists of, as far as the books that form the content of the written Word of God.
 Belgic Confession Article 4 goes like this: